FrancescaRuberto/Pands-project/README.md

 - I labelled the axes in order to give context to the plot.
 - I saved each histogram as PNG file, naming it by reflecting the title given.
 - Lastly, I used plt.close() to close the plot.
 I decided to use it since I was having overlapping issues.
 In this way, I avoid such issues.

+#### Observations
+ The histograms provide valuable insights into the distribution of each variable within the Iris dataset.
+They help us understand the range of values, identify potential outliers, and discern any patterns or clusters that may exist within the data.

+- Sepal Length Histogram: the histogram for shows an overal normal distribution, with a number of different peaks, and the highest frequency of the sepal is between 5.0 and 6.5.
+- Sepal Width Histogram: the histogram shows an frequency between 3.0 and 3.5 with a quite evident central peak compared to sepal lenght
+- Petal Length Histogram: the histogram for petal length reveals clear distinctions between different species.
+There are multiple peaks or clusters, and the highest frequency is between 1.0 and 1.5.
+The plot seems suggesting that a specic cluster has smaller petals than others.
+- Petal Width Histogram: similar to the petal length  the petal width histogram also shows distinct clusters.
+As per petal lenght, also in this case the plot seems suggesting that there is a cluster with tighter than others.
+The highest frequency recorded is between 0.0 and 0.5.